What Is Tension-Type Headache?

 Differential Diagnosis

-Tension-type headache must be differentiated from other types of primary headache and from treatable secondary causes.
-Correct diagnosis guides treatment and avoids the use of inappropriate medications.
+Tension-type headache must be distinguished from other primary headaches and from treatable secondary causes.
+A correct diagnosis guides treatment and prevents the use of inappropriate medications.

 Migraine without Aura